MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/wdm/ns-wdm-_clfs_mgmt_policy.md

 The structure that provides the detailed information about a policy whose <b>PolicyType</b> is <b>ClfsMgmtPolicyNewContainerSize</b>.

-#### NewContainerSize.SizeInBytes

-The size of each of the log's containers.

 ### -field PolicyParameters.NewContainerSize.SizeInBytes

 The size of each of the log's containers.